helenawittlich/scraping/README.md

 # learning by scraping
-first attemds in learning webscraping
+## first attemds in learning webscraping

+This is a collection of simple sample scrapers I created.